Mercy rule: Middle and high school football

-34 U.S. states have implemented a mercy rule at the middle or high school football level, commonly involving a "continuous clock," a timing mechanism where the game clock continuous to run during most stoppages, such as incomplete passes or plays out of bounds.
-This rule is typically triggered when one team gains a substantial lead, during the second half of the game.
+34 U.S. states have implemented a mercy rule for middle or high school football, commonly involving a "continuous clock" timing mechanism whereby the game clock continues to run during most stoppages, such as incomplete passes or plays out of bounds.
+This rule is typically triggered when one team gains a substantial lead during the second half of the game.
 For example, in 2022, Louisiana adopted a variation of this rule, instituting a running clock when the point differential reaches 42 at any point during the game.
-This greatly decreases the amount of time taken for a game to complete, which reduces the leading team's chances to score more and the time that the trailing team must spend in facing an insurmountable deficit.
+This greatly decreases the amount of time to complete the game, which reduces the leading team's chances to score more and the time the trailing team must spend facing an insurmountable deficit.
 In most states, the clock stops only for scores, timeouts (officials', injury, or charged), or the end of the quarter.
-Plays that would normally stop the clock, such as penalties, incomplete passes, going out of bounds, or change of possession, would not stop the clock.
+Plays that normally stop the clock, such as penalties, incomplete passes, going out of bounds, or change of possession, do not.
 The rule varies by state; for example, the clock does not stop upon a score in Colorado, Indiana, Kansas (regular-season games only), or Missouri (fourth quarter only).

-In most states, once the point differential is reduced to below the mercy rule-invoking amount, normal timing procedures resume until either the end of the game or the mercy rule-invoking point differential is re-established; in Colorado, Georgia, Kansas and Louisiana, the clock continues to run even if the differential falls below the threshold.
-Most states that have mercy rules waive this rule for a championship game.
+In most states, if the point differential is reduced below the mercy rule-invoking amount, normal timing procedures resume until the end of the game or the mercy rule-invoking point differential is reestablished; in Colorado, Georgia, Kansas and Louisiana, the clock continues to run even if the differential falls below the threshold.
+Most states with mercy rules waive this rule for championship games.